Kathmandu 2

 Kathmandu 2 is one of 10 parliamentary constituencies of Kathmandu District in Nepal.
 Kathmandu 2(A) consisting Koteshwor and Pepsicola of Kathmandu Metropolitan City.
 Kathmandu 2(B) consisting areas of Kageshwari-Manohara Municipality and Shankharapur Municipality.
 This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.

 Incorporated areas

-Kathmandu 2 parliamentary constituency consists Koteshwor and Pepsicola of Kathmandu Metropolitan City ward 32.
+Kathmandu 2 parliamentary constituency consists Koteshwor and Pepsicola of Kathmandu Metropolitan City ward 32 and 9 also.
 Along with Shankharapur Municipality wards 9 and wards 4, 5, 6, 7, 8 and 9 of Kageshwari-Manohara Municipality.